jexxa-projects/JLegMed/docs/architecture/002-fail-fast-approach.md

 * When implementing a specific filter, we provide an `init` method that is used to validate the configuration
 * When using a lambda expression in filters that requires access to a technology stack, this property information must be handed using method `useProperties`.
-* We must provide a uniform way to pass `Properties` information to the `Manager` of a specific technology stack so that it can be validated before assuming that the flowgraph is running
+* We must provide a uniform way to pass `Properties` information to the `object pool` of a specific technology stack so that it can be validated before assuming that the flowgraph is running